williamandrews2/RockPaperScissors/README.md

 # RockPaperScissors

 ## Introduction
 Simple rock paper scissors game created using HTML, CSS, and JavaScript.
-This game can be found live at https://williamandrews2.github.io/RockPaperScissors/
+This game can be found live [here](https://williamandrews2.github.io/RockPaperScissors/).

 ## How to Play
 Upon loading onto the site (or live server if you have the repo on your local machine), there are rock, paper, and scissor icons.
 You can click one of these to "choose